Policies

 POLICY ON ARTICLE CORRECTIONS, ARTICLE WITHDRAWAL, RETRACTION, REMOVAL AND REPLACEMENT

-Corrections: If a correction is needed, PJO publishes a correction notice as soon as possible with detailed changes.
-The correction is on a numbered print page that is included in Table of Contents.
+Corrections: If a correction is needed, Pakistan Journal of Ophthalmology publishes a correction notice as soon as possible with detailed changes.
+The correction is on a numbered print page that is included in Table of the Contents.
 The journal may, if necessary, also post a new article version with details of the changes from the original version and the date(s) on which the changes were made.

 Article withdrawal: If the authors want to withdraw the manuscript during its processing, they should send an email notifying as to their intention with the signatures of all the authors.
 The withdrawal request must be complete, scanned and sent to the editor.
 A final letter from the editorial office for withdrawal of the manuscript will then be dispatched.
 Electronic signatures are not accepted.
 Without a formal letter of withdrawal, a manuscript is not considered withdrawn and use of such a manuscript elsewhere will be considered as an ethical misconduct.

-Article retraction: If an article needs to be retracted because of multiple submissions, bogus claims of authorship, plagiarism, fraudulent use of data, a retraction note titled “Retraction: [article title]” signed by the editor is published in the subsequent issue of the journal and listed in the contents list.
+Article retraction: If an article needs to be retracted because of multiple submissions, bogus claims of authorship, plagiarism, fraudulent use of data, a retraction note titled “Retraction: [article title]” is published in the subsequent issue of the journal and listed in the contents list.

 Article replacement: In cases where the authors of the original article may wish to retract the flawed original and replace it with a corrected version, the procedures for retraction will be followed and retraction notice will publish a link to the corrected re-published article.